santhosh-r-urs/Contract-Testing-with-PACT/README.md

 3. Click download button for the 'jest-html-report', a zip file gets downloaded.
 4. Unzip and open the folder and double click the 'test-report.html' file to view the report.

-**Test execution:**
+**Test execution flow:**
-The Consumer side tests runs first and when completed created a contract file (Pact) in the `pacts` folder in the root directory.
+The Consumer side tests runs first and when completed creates a contract file (Pact) in the `pacts` folder in the root directory.
 The provider side tests then picks the contract file and runs its test i.e., verifies all the interactions in the contract file.
+Thus verifying the API works as expected both the sides.

 **Tools used:**
 **Jest** for running tests and reporting,